17. Intel Image Processing Unit 3 (IPU3) Imaging Unit (ImgU) driver¶

 yavta -w “0x009819A1 1” /dev/v4l-subdev7

-RAW Bayer frames go through the following ImgU pipeline HW blocks to have the processed image output to the DDR memory.
+RAW Bayer frames go through these ImgU pipeline hardware blocks and the final processed image output to the DDR memory.

 Under baseboard-poppy/media-libs/cros-camera-hal-configs-poppy/files/gcss directory, graph_settings_ov5670.xml can be used as an example.